Skip to main content

 Bid-Ask Spread

-The difference between the highest price a buyer is willing to pay (bid) and the lowest price a seller is willing to accept (ask).
-A tighter spread indicates higher liquidity.
+Difference between the highest price a buyer will pay (bid) and the lowest price a seller will accept (ask).
+Tighter spread indicates higher liquidity.

 Frequently Asked Questions